cheshire137/hubnav/README.md

     - In macOS: **Option-H**
     - In Windows/Linux: **Alt-H**

+    The keyboard shortcut can be changed from `chrome://extensions/` via the "Keyboard shortcuts" link at the bottom.

 2. Navigate to your desired GitHub page via shortcuts:

     - **o** - customize options for the extension, including setting your default GitHub organization and up to four repositories to quickly swap between